Use the form below to search fantastic deals on Ryedale Hotels, B&Bs, Self-catering accommodation.

 Whilst both Vikings and Normans drained parts of it for agricultural use it was not until the 17th and 18th Centuries that engineers began to build flood banks to the rivers and provide a network of dykes which are now such a feature of the Vale.

 The basic route is a circuit of 20 miles which can be joined from any of the four main towns in the area or, indeed, from anyone of the many villages which lie on the roads connecting them.
-As the map shows more than just the roads which make up the route it is not difficult to extend, reduce, or modify the circuit to suit your own requirements or time available.
+It is not difficult to extend, reduce, or modify the circuit to suit your own requirements or time available.

 This route does not really require a mountain bike as the two short sections of bridleway can be negotiated using any type of bike, although that between Salton and East Ness can get very muddy after heavy rain.
 The section of bridleway which leads to Marton, missing out Great Edstone, is optional and is simply shown for those who wish to take a slightly shorter route or who want a break from the road.